Bangladesh turns 50 as fears grow over deteriorating democracy | DW | 25.03.2021

 Despite the deterioration of its democratic credentials, Bangladesh has seen rapid economic and social development in recent decades.

 At the time of independence, the nation's GDP was around $6.2 billion (€5.25 billion).
-But that figure hit $305 billion in 2019 and some forecasts suggest that it could double its size by 2030.
+But that figure hit $305 billion in 2019 and some forecasts suggest that it could double by 2030.

 Rights groups and activists have sharply criticized PM Hasina government's authoritarian bent in recent years

-Its garment industry is the second largest globally, only next to China, and rakes in over $35 billion per year from exports.
-The sector employs four million people, the majority of whom are women, contributing to female empowerment.
+Its garment industry is the second-largest globally, only next to China, and rakes in over $35 billion per year from exports.
+The sector employs 4 million people, the majority of whom are women, contributing to female empowerment.

 Observers say the Muslim-majority nation over the years has invested heavily in the lives of women and girls.

-Currently, 98% of children have finished primary school, with more girls in secondary than boys.
-Life expectancy in Bangladesh is 72 years against Pakistan's 67 years, and it has also surpassed wealthier India on combating child malnutrition and reproductive health, according to World Bank data.
+Currently, 98% of children have finished primary school, with more girls in secondary education than boys.
+Life expectancy in Bangladesh is 72 years, against Pakistan's 67 years, and it has also surpassed wealthier India on combating child malnutrition and reproductive health, according to World Bank data.

 But not everyone has benefited equally from the nation's impressive growth, critics say, pointing to rising income and wealth inequality as well as low job growth.